chloedepc/ai-data-transparency-odi/text/recommendations.md

 **From insight to impact**

-Visualisation tools like this dashboard are not just research outputs, they are mechanisms for public accountability.
+Visualization tools like this dashboard are not just research outputs, they are mechanisms for public accountability.
 To translate insight into impact, such tools must be integrated into policy cycles, procurement requirements, and industry benchmarks.
-In the best case, transparency would be measurable, enforceable, and universally expected, with every model released alongside complete, standardised, and verifiable documentation that enables meaningful scrutiny and drives continuous improvement in responsible AI.
+In the best case, transparency would be measurable, enforceable, and universally expected, with every model released alongside complete, standardized, and verifiable documentation that enables meaningful scrutiny and drives continuous improvement in responsible AI.

+---